 Though a few headstones are damaged, the greatest danger to most is the erosion of the script due to nearly 200 years of exposure to the elements.

 If you ever find yourself in the area, take the time to visit Locust Grove.
 You won’t be disappointed.

 Thomas Turley (b.
 1807, Ballinasloe, County Galway, Ireland – d.
 20 November 1835)

-A list of interments at Locust Grove, compiled by Drexel Beck, can be viewed at Find A Grave:
+A list of interments at Locust Grove, compiled by Drexel Beck, can be viewed here.